Floral Park Medical

 2. Regular Exercise:

-Being physically active on a regular basis is beneficial for your cholesterol levels as well.
+Being physically active regularly is beneficial for your cholesterol levels as well.
 Moderate exercise is encouraged for at least 30 minutes most days of the week.
 Activities such as walking, cycling, or swimming can help increase the levels of HDL cholesterol while reducing the levels of LDL cholesterol.
 Exercise also controls your weight, which is yet another factor in cholesterol management.

 3. Weight Management: